confluentinc/examples/kubernetes/docs/includes/deploy-jars-k8s.rst

 Once the Docker image is built with your custom archive installed, Kubernetes will need to be able to pull this image from a Docker Registry to create the Pods.
 The demonstration accomplishes this by publishing the image to `Docker Hub <https://hub.docker.com/r/cnfldemos/cp-server-connect-operator-with-datagen>`__.

 Finally your Operator Helm values will need to be updated to pull the custom images for your Pods.
-This demo accomplishes this by overriding the ``connect`` image repository like so:
+This demo accomplishes this by overriding the ``connect`` image to instead use the one published to Docker Hub as described in the previous paragraph:

 ::